ManticoreGamesInc/platform-documentation/src/references/concurrent_storage.md

 ## Read and Write Limits

-There is no request limit for reads, but if they are requested a lot they will end up cached and might be few seconds out of date.
+There is no request limit for reads, but if they are requested a lot they will end up cached and might be a few seconds out of date.

 For writing, any single data has a limit of about 8 writes a second across all servers.
 Higher bursts are supported but for sustained throughput 8 is about the max.
 That assumes the callback is efficient.
 If creators exceed the limit, then the writes will start queuing up and could start timing out.